rainmankim/powerbi_odbc_cloudera_impala/README.md

 ### Next, when you publish your work onto PowerBI Service, you will have to set up configurations correctly to ensure data is refreshed correctly
 ### BUT BECUZ I am lazy...
-I will update this part later on
+I will update this part later on...

 # The END